JosipRadnik/console_calc/README.md

 A simple calculator app which is running in Dart Console.

+This app doesn't work on VSC terminal.
+Error: "Global evaluation requires a thread to have been loaded.".

-Download the project, and run the "main.dart" file located inside the "lib" folder.
+Download the project, and run (through the Windows CMD) "main.dart" file located inside the "lib" folder.